Irving Johnson: Early life

-Johnson was born in Hadley, Massachusetts, the fifth child of the writer Clifton Johnson and Anna Tweed McQueston.
+Johnson was born in Hadley, Massachusetts, the fifth child of the author, illustrator, and photographer Clifton Johnson and Anna Tweed McQueston.

 Sailing

 Johnson became a professional sailor, joining the Merchant Marine in 1926, working summers as crew and captain of various yachts including the "Charmian" for Newcomb Carlton (President of Western Union), which led to the opportunity to sail on the Peking.
 He was an amateur filmmaker and his footage on the barque Peking in 1929 would become the film Around Cape Horn.

 While serving as mate on board the Wanderbird, Johnson met (Harriet) Electa "Exy" Search whom he married in 1932.
 The Johnsons circumnavigated the world seven times on two vessels, both named Yankee, each trip with a new crew and each taking approximately 18 months.
 The first Yankee, bought in 1933, was a Dutch North Sea pilot schooner.

 (Before becoming an actor, Sterling Hayden served as mate aboard the first Yankee.)

 The second Yankee, bought in 1947, was a retired German North Sea pilot schooner which the Johnsons rerigged as a brigantine.

-They then retired from circumnavigation and, in 1958-9, had the last Yankee built at Westhaven in Zaandam, the Netherlands.
+They then retired from circumnavigation and, in 1958–9, had the last Yankee built at Westhaven in Zaandam, the Netherlands.
 She was a steel ketch for sailing the inland waterways of Europe, designed by Irving Johnson and Olin Stephens of Sparkman & Stephens.

 Many of the Johnsons' voyages have been documented in their own books and many articles and videos produced by the National Geographic Society and others throughout their sailing career.
 With an amateur crew, they traveled hundreds of thousands of miles to the islands of the South Pacific, ports of call in Southeast Asia, around the Cape of Good Hope and home to Gloucester without incident 18 months later seven times.